Agentic Verification of Software Systems: Experimental Results

-Figure \ref{fig:rq1_venn} (right) shows that \ourSol generates proof scripts for 44 unique lemmas (owing to its agentic workflow) that \emph{no} other tool can prove.
-In contrast, no other tool is able to generate proofs uniquely for more than 6 lemmas.
-In fact, only 23 lemmas proved by \emph{any} other baselines elude \ourSol!
+The Venn diagram (\autoref{fig:rq1b}, right) shows that \ourSol generates proof scripts for 28 unique lemmas (owing to its agentic workflow) that \emph{no} other tool can prove.
+In contrast, \emph{no} other tool is able to generate proofs uniquely for more than 6 lemmas.
+In fact, only 19 lemmas proved by \emph{any} other baselines elude \ourSol!
 We note that there is a large overlap among the successes of baseline tools.
-There are 106 lemmas that are proved commonly by at least three of the baselines, suggesting a strong convergence in capabilities among them.
+113 lemmas are proved commonly by at least three of the baselines, suggesting a strong convergence in capabilities among them.

+Compared to the results in \autoref{fig:rq1a}, the verification lemmas indeed pose a greater challenge to \emph{all} neural theorem provers (including \ourSol), as evidenced by their lower success rates overall.
+The relative degradation in performance is the most significant for \palm, indicating that whole-proof generation scales poorly as the lemmas grow in complexity.
+Similarly, \rango is the best-performing baseline on mathematical lemmas, but is outperformed by \copra in the SV-COMP benchmark.
+This performance decline can be attributed to a distribution mismatch: its underlying model was fine-tuned primarily on \coqstoq, and consequently struggles when encountering the more complex verification lemmas that lie outside this training data.
+In \emph{both} benchmarks, \ourSol proves the most lemmas \emph{and} has the most unique successes, strongly suggesting its efficacy and robustness in automated proof generation.